iot-edge-foundation/iot-edge-heartbeat/README.md

 ## Module Twin

-This module supports one property in the module twin:
+This module supports one 'desired' property in the module twin:

 - "interval":5000

 This alters the interval of the heartbeat in milliseconds.
 The default value is 5000.

+After reading this value, the module will report the value back.

 ## Routing input and outputs